Eleven projects have been awarded funding through the Catalysts for Change Programme.

-These twelve projects were selected on 14 October by an independent selection panel.
+These eleven projects were selected on 14 October by an independent selection panel.
 The innovative community nurse-led projects are united by a focus on preventing or overcoming health inequalities.

 Catalysts for Change is run in partnership between Queen’s Nursing Institute Scotland (QNIS) and The National Lottery Community Fund which distributes money raised by National Lottery players for good causes, and is the largest funder in the UK.